jekrch/film-club/README.md

 2. Place it in the `public/images/` directory
 3. The change will be reflected automatically

+## Automated Workflows

+### Google Sheet to JSON Sync

+A GitHub Action automatically syncs data from our Google Sheet to the `films.json` file twice daily (2pm CT and 10pm CT).

+- Data is matched between systems using the IMDB ID
+- The action only updates score and blurb fields that have changed

-## Deployment
+### Deployment Process

 The site is automatically deployed to GitHub Pages using GitHub Actions.

-### Deployment Process

 1. Commit and push changes to the `main` branch
 2. Trigger the deployment workflow manually: